A brief bio:

 “Why Religion Is a Laughing Matter,” Los Angeles Jewish Journal, January 2015.

-Besides Loving Prayer, featured on the home page, below are other books she has published in the fields of Jewish spirituality and the history of religions.
+Besides her recent books She Rises While It Is Still Night and Loving Prayer, featured on the home page, below are other books she has published in the fields of Jewish spirituality and the history of religions.

 from Jewish Lights / Turner Publishing: